 This is a collection of questions that have been asked about the implementation of new ballast water discharge performance standards regulations in California.
-A printable PDF version of this information is also available.

 Frequently Asked Questions

 Q 1.
 What are performance standards for ballast water discharges?